torydebra/Neural-Oscillators-Cluster-with-Miro-robot/README.md

 ### Accomplishments
 - Create a simple ROS subscriber that received data from MiRo sensors and save things on a file
+  - The node write on the file timestamp, number òf activated sensors and the cluster group of each sensor.
+    Note that it writes a row only if almost one sensor is activated.
 - Mapped MiRo sensors "flatting" his body.
 This is needed to understand which sensors are near and so which ones must be syncronized (if they are active).
 The map is created mesauring distances of MiRo sensors and writing them in the MiroMap.txt file
 <p align="center">
 <img src="https://user-images.githubusercontent.com/26459008/36801857-7e9bd47a-1cb3-11e8-9eb3-f716f2d8bddf.jpg">